pierrepicaud/pierrepicaud/README.md

-👋 Hi, I’m @pierrepicaud - a CS student fascinated by biogerontology.
+👋 Hi, I’m @pierrepicaud - a CS graduate fascinated by biogerontology.
 When I’m not at the computer you might catch me in the gym or learning a foreign language.

 Currently I am doing: Tech Support at Soramitsu